School health in action:

 Leading the way

-Once the new AP was ready, two schools took the lead and piloted the weight neutral approach to well-being.
+Once the updated AP was ready, two schools took the lead and piloted the weight neutral approach to well-being.
 Their wellness consultant offered in-depth professional learning for teachers throughout the school year.
-Together they tried strategies to change the school and classroom climate, like:
+Together, they tried strategies to change the school and classroom environments like:

-• role modeling positive language around food and body in conversations
+• Being role models for neutral language around food and body in conversations

-• using images of diverse bodies in learning materials and displays
+• Using images of diverse bodies in learning resources and displays

 Parents as partners

-Knowing that parents and caregivers are important partners in change, the school division is sharing this new approach with families.
-Letters were sent home outlining the role of school staff, families, and students to foster a healthy relationship with food and body.
-They also partnered with local dietitians from AHS to create a podcast episode designed for parents and caregivers.
-This gives families the chance to learn how they can promote a positive relationship with food and body with their children.
+Knowing that parents and caregivers are important partners in change, the school division shared this new approach with families.
+Letters were sent home about the role school staff, families and students play in fostering a healthy relationship with food and body.
+They also partnered with local dietitians to create a podcast episode for parents and caregivers.
+This gives families the chance to learn how they can promote a healthy relationship with food and body with their children.

-EICS sees the AP as a seed that is now growing and spreading.
+EICS sees the updated AP as a seed that is now growing and spreading.
 It is being rolled out across the school division.
-School staff report having meaningful conversations that impact not only the school culture, but also their personal lives.
-Teachers are sharing stories about changes in their teaching practice because of the professional learning they attended.
-The division is working with the University of Calgary to capture these benefits and measure shifts in attitudes and beliefs.
-The first step is self-compassion, recognizing that we all have a personal relationship to food and our bodies.
+School staff report having meaningful conversations that impact school culture, climate and their personal lives.
+Teachers are also sharing stories about changes in their practice because of the professional learning they attended.
+Having all members of the school community—parents, students and staff—learning about and actioning a healthy relationship with food and body is a surefire way to see lasting change.

 Feeling inspired?